 If it’s the difference between your character standing upright or being dropped to 0 hit points, your ally might not mind taking the hit for you.
 Otherwise, the attack that’s meant for you likely has just as much chance of hitting your front-line party member as it does you with your +2 AC bonus from the cover that they provide.

-This means that the tactic of staying at range becomes far less ideal.
-As we covered in our article about Ranged Combat, things get very difficult if enemies close in on you.
+This means that the tactic of staying at range now becomes far less ideal.
+As I covered in my article explaining Ranged Combat, things get very difficult if enemies close in on you.

-At level 17, the Mastermind gets their Soul of Deceit ability.
+At level 17, the Mastermind gets their capstone feature, Soul of Deceit.

-This is it: the pinnacle, nay, the crème de la crème of the Mastermind Rogue abilities.
+This is it: the pinnacle, nay, the truest crème de la crème of the Mastermind Rogue’s features.

-Unfortunately the crème is expired, flat, and almost certainly poisonous.
+Unfortunately, the crème is apparently expired, flat, and almost certainly poisonous.

-I’ve been alternating between staring at my screen and my book for like an hour now trying to think of a way to frame this ability without sounding like a grumpy old man.
+I’ve been alternating between staring at my screen and my book for like an hour now trying to think of a way to frame this feature without sounding like the absolute grumpiest person on the Internet.

 On a surface level, this seems fun.
-But I really expect a lot from an ability that you get at such a late stage of the game.
-I love the flavor and mechanics of the Mastermind class, but this?
+But I really expect a lot from a feature that you get at such a late stage of the game.
+This is doubly true for a capstone feature!

-As far as abilities go, it’s like expecting steak and getting liver.
+As far as features go, it’s like ordering steak and getting served liver.

 Rant Time!

-The primary method of reading minds will be the Detect Thoughts spell.
+The primary method of reading minds in D&D 5e is the Detect Thoughts spell.
 It’s great and delivers a ton of value to the PCs who are using it.
 The PCs.

 And speaking of Zone of Truth…